locoframework/loco-rails/README.md

 Look inside `test/dummy/` to see how to configure Bower with Rails.

-It is required to keep the same major and minor version numbers between Loco-Rails and Loco-JS (Semantic versioning: MAJOR.MINOR.PATCH).
+It is required to keep the latest version numbers between Loco-Rails and Loco-JS allowed by Semantic versioning (MAJOR.MINOR.PATCH).

 ## Usage